PepsiBlue-2002/PepsiBlue-2002/README.md

 ### :floppy_disk: What's Going On?  :
-- :computer: NuCamp Graduate of Full Stack Development course.
+- :computer: Full Stack Development.
-- :office: Looking for work in the tech field.
+- :office: Casually coding sites and programs.
 - :pineapple: Adding pineapple to my pizza and you can't stop me.

 <!-- List of Github emojis: